-In Retford and nearby villages a network of people wanted to further reform the Church of England.
-Lascelles and Askew were part of this, and Askew’s sister married into the St Paul family who, two generations later in the early 1600s, were powerful advocates of reform from their base at Snarford.
-Sir George St Paul married Frances Wray of Glentworth whose sister Isabel and brother Sir William Wray were great patrons of reforming clergy such as Richard Bernard of Worksop and they knew men like John Smyth.
-In North Nottinghamshire families like the Denmans in Retford, Hercy family at Grove and Helwys family of Askham and Saundy, also used their influence to place ‘godly’ clergy into local churches.
+In Retford and nearby villages a network of people wanted to further reform the Church of England rather than accept Queen Elizabeth's moderate 'settlement'.
+Askew’s sister married into the St Paul family who, two generations later in the early 1600s, were powerful advocates of reform from their base at Snarford.
+Sir George St Paul married Frances Wray of Glentworth whose sister Isabel and brother Sir William Wray were great patrons of reforming clergy such as Richard Bernard of Worksop and John Smyth the future Baptist leader.
+In North Nottinghamshire families like the Denmans in Retford, Hercy family at Grove and Helwys family of Askham and Saundy, used their influence to place ‘godly’ clergy into local churches.
 Ordsall, Babworth, Headon and Scrooby saw a succession of curates and clerics who wanted to continue the Reformation.
 James Brewster was the puritan rector of Sutton-cum-Lound, but and his brother William Brewster controlled the curates at Scrooby and Bawtry in the 1590s.

 By 1605 the area had produced some of the leading religious radicals in England.
 Richard Clyfton at Babworth was established as a great puritan preacher whilst two men from Sturton-le-Steeple, John Smyth and John Robinson, were becoming influential theologians.
 At Worksop, Richard Bernard was also a progressive reformer.
 All were disappointed by King James I’s refusal to further reform the Church of England and in 1606 after a meeting at Isabel Wray’s house Clyfton, Robinson and Brewster left the Church to form their own congregation which met at Scrooby Manor – although Clyfton continued to appear in other local churches.
 John Smyth and his friend Thomas Helwys formed a congregation at Gainsborough.
 By 1608 almost all of these had gone to Holland to find greater freedom, mainly paid for by Helwys.